hypergeek-dev/The-Woke-Implementation-Association/README.md

 ### Media

--   All Images were created by the developer.
+-   Thank you to pexels.com for the royalty-free images used on the site.

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.

--   Tutor support at Code Institute for their support.
+-   Thank you to Sean from the Hackteam at Code Institute for their support.